 There's growing concern regarding social media giants taking advantage of the data collected from users and how they use this data to profit.
 As a result, many projects are looking for solutions to decentralize this connection between users and the social media platform by paying users for engagement or using approaches like paying users who view ads.

-There are many varied approaches to how the issues connected with social media are being tackled.
-It will be an exciting thing to explore as these projects mature more going into the future.
+There are many varied approaches to tackling the issues connected with social media.
+It will be exciting to explore as these projects mature more going into the future.
 Will they compete with Facebook and others down the road?
-It's impossible to say, but it should make for some interesting developments in the future of social media.
+It's impossible to say, but it should make for some exciting developments in the future of social media.

 NFTs & Digitizing Assets on the Blockchain

 One example of digitizing or tokenizing an asset is stablecoins, enabling more traditional assets like the USD to be accessed without directly engaging with the assets.
-While different stablecoins function with varying degrees of trust, and some are more centralized like USDT, others like DAI operate with less centralization and can make for an interesting topic in itself.
+While different stablecoins function with varying degrees of trust, some are more centralized like USDT, others like DAI, operate with less centralization and can make for an interesting topic.

 Decentralized Finance (DeFi)

-Banking, lending, borrowing, and so much more of traditional finance is being explored and transitioned into blockchain-based protocols and dApps.
+Banking, lending, borrowing, and other practices from traditional finance are being explored and transitioned into blockchain-based protocols and dApps.
 Projects like Uniswap, an automated market maker protocol (AMM), and many other intriguing projects popping up in the DeFi realm produce modern solutions to old financial concerns.
 This movement can shake up the banking industry and the world as we know it over time.
-How quickly this will happen, and in what form, only time will tell.
+Only time will tell how quickly this will happen and in what form.

 However, for now, excitement is growing inside the cryptocurrency space in terms of what can be achieved, and when it comes to DeFi, so much is happening daily.
 Reduced dependence on banks and fiat could not just empower people to be more in charge of their funds but provide access to things those in struggling regions could use to provide themselves the essential services many of us take for granted.
 The fewer middlemen and intermediaries you have involved in your financials, the better equipped you are to control it.